 We offer the following services to support your system through installation and beyond:

-A videoconferencing system that connects Adventist Health with the world
+A videoconferencing system that connects Advent Health with the world

-While headquartered in central Florida, Adventist Health has locations across the Midwest and Southeast.
+While headquartered in central Florida, Advent Health has locations across the Midwest and Southeast.
 They needed a videoconferencing system that would allow all their executives to communicate effectively from anywhere in the country.

 Helping American Express develop global AV standards